 Jennie tells us she felt validated by the crowd and that it showed that people understood this wasn’t “just Kpop music.”
 She is glad to be part of an era that is open to new music and cultures.
 Lisa loved the diversity of the people in the audience.
 Jennie laughs about thousands of people at Coachella singing in Korean.
 Or at least trying to.
 Coachella was a moment that made her feel “really satisfied with our work.
 Like, all those training years were worth it.”
 Rosé says that audience size doesn’t matter as long as the atmosphere is right and they are all sharing the same vibe.

 We see quick clips of the girls singing their hits, like “Playing With Fire” and “Boombayah.”
 They look confident and in their element.
 There is also a large group of back up dancers that have accompanied them on tour.
 So overall it’s a big group on the stage.
 The show comes to an end and Lisa tells the cheering audience, “We had so much fun.
 I think I will remember today for the rest of my life.”
 “We love you guys!” shouts Jennie.
 It’s touching.
 Everyone takes a big bow and walks off stage.
 Rosé has kind of a jaunty walk.
 Jaunty as in confident.
-She has this rock chick undertone to her vibe, I think.
+She walks a bit like a soccer player.
+I mean that as a compliment.
+She has this cool rock chick undertone to her vibe, I think.

 We then cut to footage of all the American newspapers and TV shows talking about Blackpink’s performance at Coachella.
 They really made a huge splash.
 Jisoo says that after Coachella she figured out how to have fun on stage: focus on what’s happening around you, take in the crazy energy of the crowd and just feed off the passion.
 “Have fun.
 Have fun with this,” Lisa says.